-We’re looking for a Co-founder & CTO to join us in San Francisco building the infrastructure for the freelance economy!
+We’re looking for a CTO to join us in San Francisco building the infrastructure for the freelance economy!
 Here are details about our company, vision, technology & challenges, team, and the profile of our ideal CTO candidate.

 Sixty builds infrastructure for the freelance economy.
 Our products make freelance careers more prosperous and client projects more successful.
 In simple terms: we get freelancers leads and we help clients hire the right freelancers.

 The best way of describing how we fit into the freelance economy is to first describe freelance marketplaces.
 It's a common strategy for freelance marketplaces build products with the purpose of keeping the freelancer-client relationship on platform.
 Ironically, this also is a major contributing factor to them both leaving.
 This means a weaker dataset, which means weaker products.